Tubbz-alt/Intel-Pattern-Matching-Technology/examples/c_RestoringKnowledge/README.md

    Which didn't match any of the trained categories.
 ```

-**Note:** The file NeurData.dat is created the first time you run the previous sample, b_SavingKnowledge.
+**Warning:** The file NeurData.dat is created the first time you run the previous sample, b_SavingKnowledge.
 Hence you should run that sample before running this sample c_RestoringKnowledge.
-The sample does not check whether the NeurData.dat file exists and will remain untrained and unable to perform any pattern matching.
+The current sample does not check whether the NeurData.dat file exists and will remain untrained and unable to perform any pattern matching if the file is missing.

 **For Example:**